What Are the Different Stages of Lymphoma?

 Once a physician has determined the stage of a patient’s cancer, he or she can then create a targeted treatment plan.
 For instance, the earlier stages of lymphoma are often treated with short cycles of chemotherapy, followed by radiation therapy to the affected lymph nodes.
 The later stages of lymphoma may be treated with different types of chemotherapy drugs along with prescription steroids for symptom management.

 At Moffitt Cancer Center, the cancer’s stage is just one of the factors that we evaluate when creating a patient’s lymphoma treatment plan.
 Our oncologists individualize every aspect of treatment based on the size and location of the cancer, as well as the patient’s age and overall health.
-Additionally, all of our treatments are available in a single location without referrals, streamlining the process for our patients.
+Additionally, all of our treatments are available in a single location, streamlining the process for our patients.

 For more information about the stages of lymphoma and the appropriate treatment options, call 1-888-663-3488 or complete a new patient registration form online.
-No referrals are required.
+Your cancer diagnosis is our top priority.
+We do not require a referral to schedule an appointment.